quotentiroler/skillset-octagon/README.md

 # Skill Octangle

-A Tech Founder skill visualization web app that allows users to define and visualize 8 different entrepreneurial skills on an octagonal radar chart.
+A Tech Founder skill visualization web app that allows users to define and visualize 8 different entrepreneurial skills on an octagonal radar chart to see how well they match with other founders.

 ## Features